hiddenpeopleclub/cuentitos/docs/architecture/000001-compatibility-tests.md

 It should return 0 if the script was executed successfully, and 1 if it failed.

 It should also print all the output to the standard output to be captured by the test runner.

+### Documentation

+I will create a document that explains how to create a new test, with details on how to define the input and expected output.